Division (mathematics): Notation

 Division is often shown in algebra and science by placing the dividend over the divisor with a horizontal line, also called a fraction bar, between them.
-For example, "a divided by b" can written as:
+For example, "a divided by b" can be written as:

 which can also be read out loud as "divide a by b" or "a over b".
 A way to express division all on one line is to write the dividend (or numerator), then a slash, then the divisor (or denominator), as follows:

 This is the usual way of specifying division in most computer programming languages, since it can easily be typed as a simple sequence of ASCII characters.
 (It is also the only notation used for quotient objects in abstract algebra.)
 Some mathematical software, such as MATLAB and GNU Octave, allows the operands to be written in the reverse order by using the backslash as the division operator:

 A typographical variation halfway between these two forms uses a solidus (fraction slash), but elevates the dividend and lowers the divisor:

 Any of these forms can be used to display a fraction.
 A fraction is a division expression where both dividend and divisor are integers (typically called the numerator and denominator), and there is no implication that the division must be evaluated further.
 A second way to show division is to use the division sign (÷, also known as obelus though the term has additional meanings), common in arithmetic, in this manner:

 This form is infrequent except in elementary arithmetic.
-ISO 80000-2-9.6 states it should not be used.
+ISO 80000-2-10.6 states it should not be used.
 This division sign is also used alone to represent the division operation itself, as for instance as a label on a key of a calculator.
 The obelus was introduced by Swiss mathematician Johann Rahn in 1659 in Teutsche Algebra.
 The ÷ symbol is used to indicate subtraction in some European countries, so its use may be misunderstood.

 In some non-English-speaking countries, a colon is used to denote division:

 This notation was introduced by Gottfried Wilhelm Leibniz in his 1684 Acta eruditorum.
 Leibniz disliked having separate symbols for ratio and division.
 However, in English usage the colon is restricted to expressing the related concept of ratios.

 Since the 19th century, US textbooks have used $b)a$ or $b \overline{)a}$ to denote a divided by b, especially when discussing long division.
 The history of this notation is not entirely clear because it evolved over time.